RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugin-criteria.md

 # Main React component

-It mostly works just like a common plugin but should handle the specific points mentionned before and below.
+The criterion plugin should extend PluginCriterionContainer class, for a more concise implementation.
+In next sub sections, behaviors that are specific to criterion main component will be listed.

 ## Provided runtime parameters

-The here under properties are provided at runtime by the plugin loader to each criterion plugin main compoent :
+Criterion main component receives the following properties, provided at runtime by the plugin loader:

 ```js
 propTypes = {
     /**